Midtown Manhattan: Location

-Geographically, the northern boundary of Midtown Manhattan is commonly defined to be 59th Street; its southern boundary is less clear, and variously taken to be 34th Street, 23rd Street, or even 14th Street.
+Geographically, the northern boundary of Midtown Manhattan is commonly defined to be 59th Street; its southern boundary is less clear, and is variously taken to be 34th Street, 23rd Street, or even 14th Street.
 Midtown spans the entire island of Manhattan along an east–west axis, bounded by the East River on its east and the Hudson River to its west.
 The Encyclopedia of New York City defines Midtown as extending from 34th Street to 59th Street and from 3rd Avenue to 8th Avenue.